solevar-collective/mission-statement/README.md

 ## 1. Tenets

-Solevar stands upon four core tenets:
+Solevar Research stands upon four core tenets:

 1. **Intelligence is not engineered — it emerges**.
 It arises from the interplay of distributed cognitive components.
 It is complex in behaviour yet rooted in simplicity of form.